-With an asset sale, the buyer gets a clean slate with a fresh start and a new company, even if they are using the old companies name.
+With an asset sale, the buyer gets a clean slate with a fresh start and a new company, even if they use the old company’s name.
 The clean slate also usually applies to the standard ongoing assets and liabilities such as accounts payable and accounts receivables.
-In a typical asset sale, the buyer will have no responsibility for accounts payables or any debt, since they are just acquiring the assets of the company.
+In a typical asset sale, the buyer will have no responsibility for accounts payables or any debt since they are just acquiring the company’s assets.

-Most companies have many accounts payables that are ongoing such as supplier payments, payroll, and rent so usually adjustments will need to be done at the closing to take into account that some payments have been prepaid before the closing and some payments are outstanding at the closing.
-For example, if the rent is $10,000/month and the closing is in the middle of the month, and the seller has already paid for the whole month the buyer will owe the seller an additional $5,000 for the payment of half of the month.
+Most companies have many accounts payables that are ongoing such as supplier payments, payroll, and rent, so usually, adjustments will need to be done at the closing to take into account that some payments have been prepaid before the closing and some payments are outstanding at the closing.
+For example, if the rent is $10,000/month and the closing is in the middle of the month, and the seller has already paid for the whole month, the buyer will owe the seller an additional $5,000 for the payment of half of the month.
 These types of prorated adjustments will need to be made for all of the various bills that have either been partially prepaid or not paid yet.
-Usually, the attorney’s take care of these adjustments at the closing.
-If you need an experienced attorney that is familiar with this process, we have some that we can recommend.
+Usually, the attorneys take care of these adjustments at the closing.
+If you need an experienced attorney familiar with this process, we have some that we can recommend.

-In many cases with an asset sale, the buyer will not be entitled to the accounts receivable for work that was done before the closing and has not been paid yet.
-In some cases, the buyer will negotiate to include the accounts receivables in the purchase price of the company.
-They will typically make the point that if the accounts receivables are not included, then they will need working capital to get cash flow from day one unless it is the type of business where customers pay very quickly.
+In many cases with an asset sale, the buyer will not be entitled to the accounts receivable for work done before the closing and has not been paid yet.
+In some cases, the buyer will negotiate to include the accounts receivables in the company’s purchase price.
+They will typically make the point that if the accounts receivables are not included, they will need working capital to get cash flow from day one unless it is the type of business where customers pay very quickly.
 Whether or not accounts receivables are included in the purchase of the company is sometimes negotiable.
-Offers would need to be evaluated not just on price but what isn’t and is included in the sale such as accounts receivables and payables as well as the structure of the transaction.
+Offers would need to be evaluated not just on price but also on what isn’t and is included in the sale, such as accounts receivables and payables, as well as the transaction structure.

 This happened with one of our clients when we were selling their software company.
 In this case, the seller’s corporation had license agreements with all of their ongoing clients who would have necessitated the new owner of the company to get each client’s approval before the transfer of each license.
-This wasn’t practical and could cause the loss of customers so both buyer and seller agreed that the best thing was to have the buyer purchase the stock of the company, which would mean there would be no approval necessary to transfer the license agreements because the new buyer would own the corporation when the business was transferred.
+This wasn’t practical and could cause the loss of customers.
+Hence, both buyer and seller agreed that the best thing was to have the buyer purchase the company’s stock, which would mean there would be no approval necessary to transfer the license agreements because the new buyer would own the corporation when the business was transferred.
 And all of the license agreements were with that corporation.

-Other cases where a stock sale sometimes takes place is where the landlord will not transfer the lease to a new buyer.
-When the lease is made with the seller’s corporation then typically no landlord consent is necessary, so in this case, a stock sale will preclude the necessity of getting landlord approval.
+Other cases where a stock sale sometimes occurs are where the landlord will not transfer the lease to a new buyer.
+When the lease is made with the seller’s corporation, then typically, no landlord consent is necessary, so in this case, a stock sale will preclude the necessity of getting landlord approval.

-Another situation that can call for a stock sale is where the company has agreements with a lot of suppliers that would need consent if there is a new corporation.
-If the buyer takes over the stock then typically supplier consent is not necessary.
+Another situation that can call for a stock sale is where the company has agreements with many suppliers that would need consent if there is a new corporation.
+If the buyer takes over the stock, then typically, supplier consent is not necessary.

 We’ve outlined some of the scenarios for assets sales vs. stock sales, and we’ll cover some more issues in the next section of the article.

-What is the difference in what is transferred in a stock sale vs asset sale?
-Generally, in a stock sale, the purchaser gets both the accounts receivables and is responsible for short term debt, which is standard accounts payable of the business such as payroll, rent, bills, leases, etc. If there is a long term debt such as a mortgage or loan from a partner, the seller usually needs to pay this off, or there would be an adjustment to the purchase price to compensate the buyer for assuming a long term debt.
+What is the difference in what is transferred in a stock sale vs. asset sale?
+Generally, in a stock sale, the purchaser gets both the accounts receivables and is responsible for short-term debt, which is standard accounts payable, such as payroll, rent, bills, leases, etc. If there is a long-term debt such as a mortgage or loan from a partner, the seller usually needs to pay this off, or there would be an adjustment to the purchase price to compensate the buyer for assuming a long-term debt.

-As far as what is included in a stock sale vs an asset sale, we’ve outlined some of what is customary however things are negotiable, so it depends on what the price of the company is versus what is included in the sale.
+As far as what is included in a stock sale vs. an asset sale, we’ve outlined some of what is customary; however, things are negotiable, so it depends on the company’s price versus what is included in the sale.
 Our job as M&A Brokers is to get as many qualified potential buyers as possible.
 This will help us to negotiate the best price and terms that we can.
-And together we will find out what the best offers are including price, what is included in the offer, and the structure of the stock sale or asset sale.
-We’ll help you to understand the differences between the offers and try to negotiate and improve the details of the offer.
+And together, we will find out what the best offers are, including price, what is included in the offer, and the structure of the stock sale or asset sale.
+We’ll help you understand the differences between the offers and try to negotiate and improve the offer’s details.